As I start this story, I have no idea where it’s going or how it will end. Bits and pieces come to my mind like flashbacks into my past.

 A weather reconnaissance squadron didn’t need a sonar tech, my new assignment was working as the Captain’s yeoman, a real cushy job if the Navy has one, this was it.
 Within 24 hours, our squadron was sent to of all places, to Roosevelt Roads, Puerto Rico.

 The planes we flew in,were “Super Connies.”
 The Super Constellations were World War II vintage aircraft.
 WC-121- N’s.
 At the time, the largest aircraft the military flew, perfect for weather recon.
 The wings on the aircraft would actually flap, at least six feet in times of stress.
-Now a days they fly P-3s, a much smaller plane.
+Now a days they fly P-3s, a much smaller plane and a rougher ride.

 Okay, back to my story.
 After 3 months at sea on a boomer submarine, then being sent TAD to Survival school for 4 weeks, I hadn’t received a paycheck in over 4 months.
 I had received some TAD money, living expenses, that was it.
-In the Navy, you don’t really need money if you are a single enlisted man.
+In the Navy, you don’t really need money if you are a single enlisted man, not all the time anyway.
 I didn’t smoke, chow was free, uniforms free, barracks and a bunk, free.
 There is always coffee and donuts available, plus at the chow hall, there’s “mid-rats,” served all hours of the night in case you get hungry.
 One good thing about the Navy, the chow was always good.

 I did take my whole wad, it was about 150 bucks.
 After drinking a couple “White Russians,” I started buying drinks for my new found friends.
 I didn’t realize at the time that they were just using me to buy drinks.
 After they got what they wanted from me, they found my company to be rather annoying.
 Like who wants to be around a 17 year old drunk?